-Historian, Author, and Museum Presidential Counselor, Alexandra Richie, DPhil Dear Friend of the Museum, Since 2015, I have been leading The Rise and Fall of Hitler's Germany, a tour from Berlin to Warsaw with visits to Stalag Luft III, Wolf's Lair, Krakow, and more.
-As we look ahead to the future, I am excited to expand the tours in Poland, visiting a number of largely unexplored sites.
-The all-new tour is named Megastructures after many of the large complexes we visit such as Peenemünde, the Politz Synthetic Oil Factory, and numerous gun batteries and bunkers.
-As we tour, we will pause to remember the forced laborers who suffered under Nazi oppression.
+Featured Tour Historian, Author, and Museum Presidential Counselor Alexandra Richie, DPhil

+Dear Friend of the Museum,

+On April 12, 1945, Generals Eisenhower, Bradley, and Patton inspected a recently liberated concentration camp.
+The scene was shocking.
+Eisenhower, realizing the significance of this discovery, forced himself to examine every corner of the camp.
+Anticipating that future generations might doubt such an atrocity could have happened, he decided that it must be documented and ordered

+every nearby unit that was not on the front lines to tour any similar camp in the American sector, saying:

+"We are told the American soldier does not know what he is fighting for.
+Now, at least, he will know what he is fighting against."

+What They Fought Against: Scars of the Nazi War Machine remembers the forced laborers, Holocaust victims, civilians, soldiers, and so many others who suffered under Nazi oppression.
+The National WWII Museum's Education Travel Team and I worked together to create a rich and impactful itinerary across Germany and Poland, to delve into some fascinating aspects of the war that are seldom explored by Americans.
+At the same time, this tour pays homage to the overwhelming Allied effort that contributed to the Third Reich's eventual downfall.

 We will learn of the prisoners at the Neuengamme Concentration Camp near Hamburg who, at first, manufactured construction materials, then transitioned into the main force that cleared the city's rubble and bodies after the devastating bombing raids of 1943.

 In Prora, we will explore the Nazi's "Strength through Joy" initiative when we view the three-mile-long resort that was never completed.
 In preparation for its opening, Poles, Slavs, and others viewed as subhuman were trained as servants for the German leisure tourists who would visit the seaside resort.

 We will also explore the battlefields in Poland.
-Near the city of Walcz, Polish and Soviet forces waged a furious battle against the Germans along some of the largest fortifications in Europe, known as the Pomeranian Wall.
+Near the city of Wałcz, Polish and Soviet forces waged a furious battle against the Germans along some of the largest fortifications in Europe, known as the Pomeranian Wall.
 This wall was the eastern counterpart to the Siegfried Line, protecting Germany's borders.

-Once we arrive in Warsaw, we have included an all-new itinerary designed to continue the story we began on The Rise & Fall of Hitler's Germany.
-With visits to Pawiak Prison, the Katyn Museum, and Treblinka, we will uncover more of the history of Warsaw during World War II.
-This tour will be difficult, but rewarding.
+Once we arrive in Warsaw, we have included an all-new itinerary designed to continue the story we began on the Rise and Fall of Hitler's Germany tour.
+With visits to Pawiak Prison, the Katyń Museum, and Treblinka, we will uncover more of the history of Warsaw during World War II.

+This tour will be difficult but rewarding.
 A journey like this will create lifelong impacts, and I am honored to join you as we commemorate the victims of Nazi oppression and experience the freedom that is now a part of daily life in Germany and Poland.
-Sincerely.

-Alexandra Richie, DPhil Author and Featured Tour Historian THE NATIONAL WWII MUSEUM EDUCATIONAL TRAVEL PROGRAM published books and documentary credits (ഞ ww2museumtours.org
+Alexandra Richie, DPhil Author and Featured Tour Historian

+THE NATIONAL WWII MUSEUM

+EDUCATIONAL TRAVEL PROGRAM

+QUICK FACTS

+10 million+

-8 million+ visitors since the Museum opened on June 6, 2000
+visitors since the Museum opened on June 6, 2000

-160.000+ active Museum members

 \$2 billion+

+150,000+

+active Museum members

+8.000+

-8,000+ travelers, representing every US state
+travelers, representing every US state

+625,000+

-625,000+ social media followers
+social media followers

+TRAVEL TO 27 COUNTRIES COVERING ALL THEATERS OF WORLD WAR II

+TOUR PROGRAMS

+operated on average per year, AT TIMES ACCOMPANIED BY WWII VETERANS AND HOLOCAUST SURVIVORS

 TRAVEL WITH EXPERTS

+26

+top historians with

+174

+published books and

+47

+documentary credits